 Spirituality is important to many people, even those who don’t practice a formal religion.
 Many people are comforted by recognizing that they are part of something greater than themselves, which helps them find meaning in life.
 Spiritual practices can help foster connection to others, to the present moment, and to the sacred or significant.
 Meditation, practicing gratitude, and spending time in nature are just a few of the many ways that people seek and express spirituality.

 Support in any form allows you to talk about your feelings and develop coping skills.
 Studies have found that people who take part in a support group have an improved quality of life, including better sleep and appetite.
 Contact your American Cancer Society to find out about sources of support that are available in your area.

 “I can’t afford to have cancer again.
 Even though I have insurance, the coverage is not very good.
 My deductible is really high and my medicines cost a lot.
 I’m already working fewer hours because my last treatment left me unable to think as quickly as I could before.
 I feel really trapped.
 I can’t afford not to have treatment, but I can’t afford to have it either...”

 Financial issues are often very real concerns for cancer survivors facing recurrence.
 For many, as this survivor describes, the problems began with the first cancer illness.

-Hopefully, you have been able to keep your health insurance coverage.
-Sometimes there are insurance options cancer survivors have that they may not be aware of.
+It’s important to keep your health insurance coverage.
+If you don’t have it now, you still might have some options.
 Talk to your doctor, your facility’s financial counselors, or a social worker.
 You can also call 1-800-227-2345 for help finding possible sources of financial assistance.